 Anyone who holds a current military identification card may shop at the commissary such as active duty, reservists, dependents and retirees.
 Non-ID card holders may only come into the commissary if accompanied by a card holder, but not by themselves.

 No. The civilian company contracted by the government to demolish the barracks will retain ownership and all disposal rights for the bricks and other materials, which will ultimately be removed from Parris Island.
 The government cannot sell or give away individual bricks, nor will it consider business or fundraising proposals involving the bricks.
 The barracks are currently off-limits and removal of any bricks is considered illegal theft.
-Demolition is scheduled to begin in early 2014.

 24. Can I visit any of the chapels on Parris Island or reserve one for an event?
 Top

 Visitors are welcome at any of the Parris Island chapels Monday-Friday 7:30 a.m. to 4:30 p.m.
 If any of the chapels are locked, can 843-228-3601/3533.
 The services provided at the Depot Chapel are for military personnel only, including those who live on base.
 The recruit services are strictly for recruits only.
 Any chapel on base can be reserved by active duty, reservist, active duty/reservist dependents and retirees Interested parties must call at least 30 days before scheduled event to rent.
 The chapels can be reserved for weddings, retirements, re-enlistments, etc.

 25. What does it take to become a recruit at Parris Island?
 Top